nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    docker build -t myimage:latest .
    ```

-   The -t flag is used to tag the image, and myimage:latest is an example tag for your image.
+   The -t flag is used to tag the image.
 Adjust the tag according to your project naming conventions.

    As Docker builds the image, it executes each instruction in the Dockerfile.
 You'll see output indicating the progress of each step.
 Pay attention to any error messages or warnings.